boozallen/sdp-docs/pages/deployment-guides/openshift/1_1_Prepare_To_Install.rst

 You can also add to your values file any of the values described in the
 |sdp-helm-chart_repository| README.

-While the SDP installation will install Sonarqube and other tools, you can opt not to install them by changing their "enable" setting from ``true`` to ``false``.
+While the SDP installation will deploy SonarQube and other tools, you can opt not to install them by changing their "enable" setting from ``true`` to ``false``.